RinzlerCR7/fedora-xfce4-install/README.md

 * [Download Fedora Everything net installer](https://alt.fedoraproject.org/)

+## Installing Fedora with Xfce4

+During the initial installation, select Xfce4

 ## Installing Debian without a desktop environment

 As you progress through the debian installation, towards the end you will be presented with the following screen for Software selection: